 Read

-“There is no impact on gas supplies to homes and businesses in the area.”
+The gas supply to homes and businesses in the area is unaffected.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.